mrjones-plip/Cattrotar/readme.md

     sudo systemctl enable cattrotar
     sudo systemctl start cattrotar
     ```

 You should be good to go!

 # Troubleshooting

 You can debug the system in syslog with `sudo tail -f /var/log/syslog`.
 I try to do a lot
-of testing and explicit have `except` errors that expictly tell you what went wrong
+of testing and explicit have `except` errors that explicitly tell you what went wrong
 and how to fix it.
 If all else fails, open an issue and I'l try and help ya!